TurboOkarunAlt/MangaVerseDeluxe/README.md

 # MangaVerseDeluxe
-A deluxe verison of MangaVerse which Features Anime Mode and Manga Mode.
+A deluxe verison of MangaVerse which Features Anime Mode and Manga Mode!